NorthWest Arkansas Community College

 - NWACC is a comprehensive, learning-centered two-year college dedicated primarily to meeting the educational needs of its service area.
 NWACC offers a comprehensive education program including, but without limitation, technical occupational programs, freshman and sophomore programs for students to transfer to four-year colleges, specialty courses, professional continuing education courses, community enrichment classes, and business and industry training to meet the needs of the emerging and existing workforce.
 Part-time and full-time students are valued equally.

-- The teacher population of 252 teachers has declined by 17% over five years.
+- The teacher population of 260 teachers has stayed relatively flat over five years.

 |NorthWest Arkansas Community College||(AR) Community College Avg.|